West Virginia bars five financial firms for deemed fossil fuel 'boycotts' | Headlines

 West Virginia bars five financial firms for deemed fossil fuel 'boycotts'

 One of them, U.S. Bancorp, was taken off the list after the bank removed policies against financing coal production, according to Moore.
-A bank spokesperson said it was pleased to not be excluded from the state, but that its policies were in place prior to the new West Virginia law's passage.
+A bank spokesperson said it was pleased to not be excluded from the state, but that its policies were in place prior to the passage of the new West Virginia law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)